Defense industry of Taiwan

 The defense industry of Taiwan is a strategically important sector and a significant employer.
 They primarily supply weapons and platforms to the Republic of China Armed Forces with few major weapons systems exported abroad.
-With foreign assistance the Taiwanese defense industry has produced fighter aircraft, missile systems, surface ships, radars, rocket artillery, armored vehicles, and small arms.
+Taiwanese defense industry has produced fighter aircraft, missile systems, surface ships, radars, rocket artillery, armored vehicles, and small arms.

 History

+Early

+From 1825 until 1866 a shipyard in Tainan produced warships for the Qing navy.
+Logging for warship production was one of the impetus for the Qing's colonial expansion into Taiwan's mountainous interior.

+During the Japanese colonial period a chemical weapons factory was in operation in North Taiwan; the Nationalists took possession of this facility following the conclusion of World War II and are believed to have expanded the facility.
+Taiwan no longer has a chemical weapons industry.